-Leighton is an associate based in the Charlotte office with a diverse educational background and a deep commitment to international law and business.
+Leighton is based in the Charlotte office and has a diverse educational background and a deep commitment to international law and business.

 Leighton obtained her Juris Doctor (JD) and an International Master’s in Business Administration (IMBA) from the University of South Carolina (UofSC), where she played pivotal roles in various programs related to International Law and Business.
 Her leadership included serving as the President of the Willem C. Vis International Arbitration Court Moot, President of the International Law Society and Chair of the UofSC China Law Exchange.
 She also made significant contributions as a managing attorney at the Nonprofit Business Legal Clinic and authored an academic paper on the China Law Exchange, published in the Penn State Journal of Law & International Affairs in May 2023.